-If you are self-employed and work at home — even just part-time — you may claim a tax deduction for expenses related to your home office.
-Alas, if you’re an employee who has been working from home due to the COVID-19 pandemic, that amazing home office deduction you’ve heard so much about does not apply.
+If you are self-employed and work at home — even just part-time — you may claim a home office tax deduction for expenses related to your home office.
+Alas, if you’re an employee who has been working from home due to the COVID-19 pandemic, that amazing home office tax deduction you’ve heard so much about does not apply.

 I started working from home due to the pandemic.
 Can I deduct my home office expenses?

 Unfortunately, the answer to that question is no. There is no tax deduction available for traditional employees (those who work for an employer as a full-time or part-time employee) to deduct the expenses related to their home office.
 The home office deduction you’re likely familiar with is only available to self-employed people.

 Many companies have provided home office stipends or financial support of some capacity for their employees throughout the pandemic while mandating they work from home.
 If your company has not offered to cover any of your new home office expenses, our recommendation is to reach out to your HR department or direct boss to discuss the possibility of receiving assistance.
 It never hurts to ask!

 While working from home is convenient and comes with various perks, the increased utility cost and the need to purchase equipment to work efficiently can be a strain on your bank account.
 We encourage you to start a conversation with your employer about how they could help offset some of those extra costs — especially if you won’t be returning to the office any time soon.